African-American Vernacular English and social context: In social media

+In public education

-Faced with such attitudes, the Conference on College Composition and Communication (CCCC), a division of National Council of Teachers of English (NCTE), issued a position statement on students' rights to their own language.
-This was adopted by CCCC members in April 1974 and appeared in a special issue of College Composition and Communication in Fall of 1974.
+With AAVE long facing discrimination and stigma in public education, the Conference on College Composition and Communication (CCCC), a division of National Council of Teachers of English (NCTE), issued a position statement on students' rights to their own language in April 1974.
+The position appeared in a special issue of College Composition and Communication in Fall of 1974.
 The resolution was as follows:

 We affirm the students' right to their own patterns and varieties of language—the dialects of their nurture or whatever dialects in which they find their own identity and style.
 Language scholars long ago denied that the myth of a standard American dialect has any validity.
 The claim that any one dialect is unacceptable amounts to an attempt of one social group to exert its dominance over another.
 Such a claim leads to false advice for speakers and writers and immoral advice for humans.
 A nation proud of its diverse heritage and its cultural and racial variety will preserve its heritage of dialects.
 We affirm strongly that teachers must have the experiences and training that will enable them to respect diversity and uphold the right of students to their own language.

 Around this time, pedagogical techniques similar to those used to teach English to speakers of foreign languages were shown to hold promise for speakers of AAVE.
 William Stewart experimented with the use of dialect readers—sets of text in both AAVE and standard English.
 The idea was that children could learn to read in their own dialect and then shift to "Standard English" with subsequent textbooks.Simpkins, Holt & Simpkins (1977) developed a comprehensive set of dialect readers, called bridge readers, which included the same content in three different dialects: AAVE, a "bridge" version that was closer to "Standard American English" without being prohibitively formal, and a Standard English version.
 Despite studies that showed promise for such "Standard English as a Second Dialect" (SESD) programs, reaction to them was largely hostile and both Stewart's research and the Bridge Program were rejected for various political and social reasons, including strong resistance from parents.